ashgw/vault-mcp/README.md

 # HashiCorp Vault MCP Server

-A Model Context Protocol (MCP) server implementation that provides a secure interface to HashiCorp Vault, enabling LLMs and other MCP clients to interact with Vault's secret and policy management features.
+A Model Context Protocol (MCP) server implementation that provides a secure interface to HashiCorp Vault which enables LLMs and other MCP clients to interact with Vault's secret and policy management features.

 ## Overview

-This allows:
+This allows you to prompt an LLM to:

 - Secure secret management through structured API
 - Policy creation and management